SreenandanS/finance-rag/README.md

 4.  **Indexes** these vectors in a real-time `DocumentStore`.

 This `DocumentStore` is then exposed via a `DocumentStoreServer`, providing a live REST API.
 Any LLM or financial agent can query this API to retrieve the most up-to-the-second relevant news to make informed decisions, directly addressing the need for "live indexing for retrieval".
+In Future work, I am working on integrating with **Ollama** to make it agentic RAG and have much more context.

 ## 3. Architecture & Pathway Usage